rahimnagori/react-journey/README.md

 - named export vs default export
 - Why we write super(props) in class based component?
 - SASS vs SCSS.
+- Can we wrap a component with two different providers?

 # Notes